Dortmund lose on emotional night after bomb attack

 German media had questioned rearranging the match so quickly after three explosives had shattered windows and injured Dortmund defender Marc Bartra en route to the Westfalenstadion for a tie which was originally to be played Tuesday.

-UEFA official Giorgio Marchetti told CNN Sport Wednesday that he had not encountered "nothing of this nature" before.
+UEFA official Giorgio Marchetti told CNN Sport Wednesday he had encountered "nothing of this nature" before.

 Despite the unusual circumstances the match went ahead under tightened security, with the motives and the identity of the attackers still unknown.

-Admitting that this was the most difficult situation the club had faced in decades, Dortmund chief executive Hans-Joachim Watzke said the club would "not bend before terror."
+Admitting that this was the most difficult situation the club had faced in decades, Dortmund chief executive Hans-Joachim Watzke said they would "not bend before terror."

 The team, said Watzke, would "play for everyone," though Dortmund initially struggled to contain one of the most potent frontlines on the continent, falling two goals behind before the break -- one of them an own goal -- with Monaco also missing a penalty.

-Dortmund regrouped after the break -- scoring through Ousmane Dembele and Shinji Kagawa -- in an entertaining encounter in which French teenager Kylian Mbappe shone, scoring twice to become, aged 18 and 113 days, the youngest player to score two goals in the knockout stages of the Champions League.
+Dortmund regrouped after the break -- scoring through Ousmane Dembele and Shinji Kagawa -- in an entertaining encounter in which French teenager Kylian Mbappe shone, finding the net twice to become, aged 18 and 113 days, the youngest player to score two goals in the knockout stages of the Champions League.

 Security tightened